-Affiliate marketing is the way by which you promote other people’s product and receive a percentage of commission whenever someone buys that product through your website/link.
+Affiliate marketing is the way by which you promote other people’s products and receive a percentage of commission whenever someone buys that product through your website/link.

 You join a particular product’s affiliate program and start promoting them on your website or by using other methods.
 Whenever a person buys that product from you, the product owner makes some money and he gives you a percentage of commission for that sale.

 This is one of the most preferred ways of marketing for most product owners because there is no upfront cost.
 He just needs to pay the affiliate whenever he gets a sale.

 Related Article – Why Start An Affiliate Marketing Business?
 (6 Reasons Why You Should)

 How can you become an Affiliate Marketer

 When it comes to affiliate marketing, a lot of people tend to make mistakes.
 The number one mistake that I see online is spamming those affiliate links all over the internet.

 This doesn’t work!

 Having a website is the basic necessity of a successful affiliate marketer.
 Without one, it would be pretty hard for a beginner to make money.